MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/provision-neo-hub.md

 ## Step 1: Provision NEO sites

-The New Employee Onboarding (NEO) sites can be provisioned from the [SharePoint Look Book](https://adoption.microsoft.com/sharepoint-look-book) or by navigating to the [custom PnP site templates](/sharepoint/dev/solution-guidance/applying-pnp-templates) and selecting the template you need.
+The New Employee Onboarding (NEO) sites can be provisioned from the [custom PnP site templates](/sharepoint/dev/solution-guidance/applying-pnp-templates#available-templates) and selecting the template you need.
 A **site collection administrator** can start the provisioning process with a few steps.
 Each site takes about 20 minutes to provision.
 Before starting the provisioning process, make sure you have met the prerequisites for provisioning.

 ### Prerequisites